Plans

 DCED Regional Fire Study Report

-The PA Department of Community and Economic Development (DCED) conducted a comprehensive, independent review of fire service in our region in 2025.
-Ambler Borough, Lower Gwynedd Township, North Wales Borough, and Upper Gwynedd Township, were included in the scope.
-A final report is now ready.
-It contains recommendations for enhancing safety, service sustainability, and regional planning.
+The PA Department of Community and Economic Development (DCED) completed a comprehensive, independent review of fire service in our region in 2026.
+The boundaries of the study encompassed Ambler Borough, Lower Gwynedd Township, North Wales Borough, and Upper Gwynedd Township.
+The study focused on the three primary fire companies serving that area: Wissahickon Fire Company, North Penn Volunteer Fire Company, and Upper Gwynedd Township Fire Department.
+The final report contains recommendations for enhancing safety, service sustainability, and regional planning.

-Representatives from DCED will present their findings to the public on Thursday, May 28, 2026 at 7:00 PM at Gwynedd Mercy University's University Hall.
-The full report, as well as a synopsis of the report and recommendations, may be accessed at the links below.
+Chief Derrick Sawyer, who conducted and wrote the study, presented his findings to the public on May 28, 2026.
+The full report, a shorter synopsis of the report and recommendations, and the presentation may be accessed at the links below.

 Sidewalks and Trails Strategic Plan